ashleve/lightning-hydra-template/README.md

 ### Multi-GPU Training

-Lightning supports multiple ways of doing distributed training.<br>
+Lightning supports multiple ways of doing distributed training.
 The most common one is DDP, which spawns separate process for each GPU and averages gradients between them.
-To learn about other approaches read [lightning docs](https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html).
+To learn about other approaches read the [lightning docs](https://pytorch-lightning.readthedocs.io/en/latest/advanced/multi_gpu.html).

 You can run DDP on mnist example with 4 GPUs like this: